 A special feature of Namiseom Island is that there are no telephone poles.
 This is because all electric wires were built underground to keep the natural feeling of the landscape.
 The island is 553,560 square yards with chestnut trees and poplar trees throughout.

 In the middle of the isle, there is a grass field about 316,320 square yards.
 It features education and training facilities and camping sites.
 The island also has a swimming pool and water-sports facilities for motorboats and water skiing, as well as a theme park with a merry-go-round, shooting range, and roller skating rink.
 Lodging facilities such as resort villas and bungalows are available for visitors to stay on the island.

-3 hours is about enough for us.
-But if we’re bringing Achita we will probably need the whole day because she will want to play in the playground and the play area.
-There is also Halal Restaurant in the island and a moslem praying area, next to the kids club.
+We had 3 hours to explore Nami island including ferry in and out.
+3 hours was about enough for us.
+But if we’re bringing Achita we would probably need the whole day because she would want to play in the playground and the play area.
+There was also Halal Restaurant in the island and a moslem praying area, next to the kids club.

-I can inagine Nami island will be the most pretty in autumn and winter.
+I could imagine Nami island will be the most pretty in autumn and winter.